jacklohman/Fresh-or-Rotten/README.md

 Build Status:

 The project, overseen by Dr. Scarcioffolo, reached its conclusion in December 2024.
 Further ideas, additions, revisions, and recommendations are welcome.
+The data files are too large to be included in the repository and can be found [here.](https://drive.google.com/drive/folders/1vRu5uNGYLyuwVggumo_QPEVPjrO0qZju?usp=sharing)

 Requirements: